-4. Find the cheapest gas near you.
+4. Find the cheapest gas near you using gas apps.

 Download free gas apps that find the cheapest gas near you (driving around town to find the cheapest gas kinda defeats the whole purpose).
-A few reputable apps we like are BP App, GetUpside, GasBuddy, AAA, or Gas Guru.

-Plus, you can even save 5¢ per gallon with GasBuddy when you link your banking information!
+Save 5¢ per gallon with GasBuddy when you link your banking information!
 You’ll receive a card in the mail that you scan at the pump.

 Want to track and compare your gas mileage?
 Fuelly (iOS or Android) is a handy mobile app and website that helps you calculate your vehicle’s fuel economy.
 Tracking your usage over time can help you monitor changes to your driving habits and keep tabs on the health of your vehicle.

 Does filling up your car with premium gas give you the sense like you’re filling your car with liquid gold?
 Well, some cars require premium gas, but others simply carry a recommendation that owners use it.
 This means you may be dumping money down the drain every time you fill-up.

 Consumer Reports tested the fuel economy and acceleration of cars on different grades of gasoline used in two different sedans and found that both cars achieved the same fuel economy and felt/sounded the same when tested with regular fuel as they did with premium.